ray-project/ray/doc/source/train/examples/aws-trainium/llama3.rst

 Prepare the environment
 -----------------------

-Refer to the instructions in `Setup EKS cluster and tools <https://github.com/aws-neuron/aws-neuron-eks-samples/tree/master/llama3.1_8B_finetune_ray_ptl_neuron#setupeksclusterandtools>`__ for setting up an Amazon EKS cluster leveraging AWS Trainium instances.
+See `Setup EKS cluster and tools <https://github.com/aws-neuron/aws-neuron-eks-samples/tree/master/llama3.1_8B_finetune_ray_ptl_neuron#setupeksclusterandtools>`__ for setting up an Amazon EKS cluster leveraging AWS Trainium instances.

-Create docker image
+Create a Docker image
 -------------------
-Once the EKS cluster is ready, it's time to create an Amazon ECR repository for building and uploading the docker image containing artifacts for fine-tuning Llama3.1 8B model:
+When the EKS cluster is ready, create an Amazon ECR repository for building and uploading the Docker image containing artifacts for fine-tuning a Llama3.1 8B model:

 1. Clone the repo.